angrybacon/doomsday-wiki/markdown/chapters/meandeck/sideboard.md

 rather try to _netdeck_ one for convenience and end up disregarding your own, it's a good way to consider how to approach a matchup and what the relative value of the cards in your list, both main and side, have.
-If you still find you struggle with the theory behind a given match-up then please don't be afraid to ask for help but remember, the best help is learning how to work it out yourself rather than following a guide by rote!
+If you still find you struggle with the theory behind a given matchup then please don't be afraid to ask for help but remember, the best help is learning how to work it out yourself rather than following a guide by rote!

+## Next Steps

+Next it's finally time to put everything you have read into practice!
+Some small puzzle scenarios, some drills to try.
+A little bit of homework if you will.
+But don't worry, it's all open book so remember to re-visit previous chapters if you need to!